pammacdotnet/TypstPaper/paper.typ

 // )

-Recent efforts in the typesetting world have aimed at modernizing or replacing older systems.
+Recent efforts in the typesetting world have aimed at modernizing older systems.
 Lightweight languages like Markdown#footnote("https://daringfireball.net/projects/markdown") and AsciiDoc#footnote("https://asciidoc.org") prioritize ease of use but sacrifice typesetting power.
+For this reason, these tools usually team up with conversion solutions, such as Pandoc @Dominici14.

-On the other hand, advanced systems like LuaTeX @Pegourie13 attempt to extend or replace TeX while maintaining its output quality.
-However, these often inherit TeX's core limitations, like performance or syntax issues.
+On the other hand, advanced systems like LuaTeX @Pegourie13 or ConTeXt#footnote("http://wiki.contextgarden.net") attempt to replace TeX while maintaining its output quality.
+However, these oftAen inherit TeX's core limitations, like performance or syntax issues.
 LaTeX has slowly evolved with modular improvements like the L3 programming layer and a new hook system @Mittelbach24.
 Nevertheless, many challenges remained unsolved, especially around usability, accessibility, automation and a significantly improved user experience.
-We believe that the arrival of Typst is establishing a turning point in all of these issues.

 == Computed documents and dynamic content <sec:computed>
 Dynamic content generation is a crucial feature of modern markup languages and typesetting systems, enabling documents to adapt and update automatically based on data, user input, or external conditions.
 By integrating programming logic, such as loops, conditionals, and variable interpolation, these systems can produce personalized, data-driven outputs, from dynamically generated reports in LaTeX to interactive web pages in Markdown with embedded scripts.
 This capability reduces manual repetition, minimizes errors, and ensures consistency when dealing with large or evolving datasets.
 Furthermore, dynamic generation supports real-time updates in interactive documents, such as dashboards or educational materials, enhancing usability and engagement.
 By blending structured markup with computational power, these systems bridge the gap between static documents and flexible, automated publishing workflows, making them indispensable for technical, scientific, and web-based documentation.